mosra/magnum-website/content/blog/meta/new-website-is-here.rst

     with, present a project or write documentation in.
 -   `8 patches integrated to Doxygen <https://github.com/doxygen/doxygen/pulls?utf8=✓&q=is%3Apr+author%3Amosra+>`_,
-    mostly related to the XML output, majority of them already included in version 1.8.14 that got released in December 2017.
+    mostly related to the XML output, majority of them already included in version 1.8.14 that was released in December 2017.
 -   `9 patches submitted to Pelican <https://github.com/getpelican/pelican/pulls?utf8=✓&q=is%3Apr+author%3Amosra+>`_,
     improving support for sites spanning multiple subdomains, in large part still waiting to be merged upstream.